-Section Summary: Treating Fecal Incontinence
+Section Summary: Fecal Incontinence

 Few RCTs evaluating PTNS for the treatment of fecal incontinence have been published to date.
 The available RCTs have not found a clear benefit of PTNS.
-Neither sham-controlled trial found that active stimulation was superior to sham for achieving the primary outcome of at least a 50% reduction in mean incontinence episodes.
-The larger sham-controlled randomized trial found a significantly greater decrease in absolute number of weekly incontinence episodes in the active treatment group, but the overall trial findings did not suggest the superiority of PTNS over sham treatment.
+None of the sham-controlled trials found that active stimulation was superior to sham for achieving a reduction in mean incontinence episodes.
+The sham-controlled randomized trial by Knowles et al found a significantly greater decrease in the absolute number of weekly incontinence episodes in the active treatment group, but the overall trial findings did not suggest the superiority of PTNS over sham treatment.
+The sham-controlled randomized trial by Zyczynski et al did not indicate a benefit of PTNS over sham stimulation either.
 A meta-analysis of 1 RCT and several observational studies reported that patients receiving SNS experienced significant benefits compared with patients receiving PTNS.
 A post hoc analysis of the larger trial suggested a subset of patients with fecal incontinence, those without concomitant obstructive defecation, might benefit from PTNS.